jasoncnm/jason-vulkan-render/README.md

 # My Vulkan Renderer Application

-A desktop graphics renderer using Vulkan graphics API
+A desktop Vulkan-based 3D renderer in C++

+# Build and Run the Application

 Currently, the application has only been tested on Windows.

-Make sure you have cmake and vulkan installed, and VULKAN_SDK is in your path enviroment.
+Make sure you have CMake and Vulkan installed, and that VULKAN_SDK is in your PATH environment.
 You can verify it by typing

 ```
 echo %VULKAN_SDK%